reviczky/northumbria/modules/research/group_report.md

 ## General Overview

 The proposed consultancy will focus on providing a platform that will enable business organisations to make claims or incidents any time and anywhere, allowing businesses to share critical intelligence.
-This will be essential in the process of predicting and getting more pragmatic against potentially new cybersecurity threats/incidents.
+This will be essential in the process of predicting and getting more pragmatic against potentially new cyber security threats/incidents.

 ### Project Abstract